hphelion/documentation/cloudos/services-overview.md

 The Execution Environment contains a [Kernel Layer](#kernel) and a [Base Layer](#base).

-- Kernel Layer - The HP Cloud OS [Kernel Layer](#kernel), which is similar to an operating system's kernel layer, across the cloud.
+- Kernel Layer - The HP Helion Cloud OS [Kernel Layer](#kernel), which is similar to an operating system's kernel layer, across the cloud.
-- Base Layer - The HP Cloud OS [Base Layer](#base), which is comprised of advanced services that sit above the kernel, is like subsystem services in an operating system.
+- Base Layer - The HP Helion Cloud OS [Base Layer](#base), which is comprised of advanced services that sit above the kernel, is like subsystem services in an operating system.

 ### Kernel Layer ### {#kernel}